Physical, Logical, Rack, Cable, Wireless Diagrams, and IPAM

 Key Takeaways

-- IPAM tracks address allocation, subnets, DHCP scopes, reservations, DNS relationships, and ownership so address conflicts and stale records are easier to prevent.
+- IP Address Management (IPAM) tracks subnets, DHCP scopes, exclusions, reservations, static assignments, DNS relationships, ownership, and utilization to prevent address conflicts and stale records.

 |---|---|---|

-Physical and logical documentation are complementary.
-A physical diagram might show that a branch switch connects to a carrier handoff in a telecom room.
-A logical diagram shows that the same branch switch carries user VLANs, voice VLANs, a management VLAN, and a routed WAN link to the data center.
+Physical and logical diagrams are complementary.
+A physical diagram shows that a branch switch connects to a carrier handoff in a telecom room.
+The logical diagram shows the same switch carrying a user VLAN, a voice VLAN, a management VLAN, and a routed WAN link to the data center.
+Network+ frequently contrasts these two: if the question mentions racks, rooms, ports, or cable runs, choose physical; if it mentions VLANs, subnets, routing, or zones, choose logical.

-Useful physical records include device make and model, serial number, asset tag, rack unit location, power supply connection, UPS or PDU mapping, circuit IDs, media type, transceiver type, and service provider contact.
-Rack diagrams should be specific enough that a remote technician can identify the correct device without guessing.
+Useful physical records include make/model, serial number, asset tag, rack unit location, power supply connection, UPS or PDU mapping, circuit IDs, media type, transceiver type, and provider escalation contact.
+A rack elevation should be specific enough that a remote hands-on technician identifies the correct device without counting from the top.
+If a switch has dual power supplies, the record should name separate power feeds; if a firewall depends on a specific ISP handoff, the circuit ID and provider escalation number belong in the record before any outage.

 | Cable field | Example |